lahmatiy/clap/README.md

 ```
 {
-    value: any,            // default value
+    default: any,          // default value
     normalize: (value, oldValue) => { ... }, // any value for option is passing through this function and its result stores as option value
     shortcut: (value, oldValue) => { ... },  // for shortcut options, the handler is executed after the value is set, and its result (an object) is used as a source of values for other options
     action: () => { ... }, // for an action option, which breaks regular args processing and preform and action (e.g. show help or version)